UABPeriopAI/MLOpsTemplate/README.md

 ~~~
 cookiecutter https://github.com/UABPeriopAI/MLOpsTemplate --checkout main --directory cc-codebase
 ~~~
 Executing this command will initiate prompts for you to enter project specific information.
-Our template has the following inputs for a new project (with default values in parenthesis):
+Our template has the following inputs for a new project (with default values in parenthesis)
 #### cc-codebase
 - [ ] Project Name* (default_proj) - Name of the new project.
 This paramter is used in a number of places and should be a title that the user can use to readily identify the project.
 - [ ] Author Name* () - Name of the person creating the project.
 This will be used in the setup.py file and in git commit messages.